-Anthracite finished floor mats with contrasting surround, Electric windows - front and rear, with open/close fingertip control and trap release, Anti lock braking system (ABS) with cornering brake control...
+Anthracite finished floor mats with contrasting surround, Electric windows - front and rear, with open/close fingertip control and trap release, Rain sensor with automatic headlight activation, Anti lock braking system (ABS) with cornering brake control...

 It's easy with Motability!
 You choose the car, we do the rest.